Analysis: Fox and right-wing media snap to Trump's defense after FBI search

 The pro-Trump line was not guaranteed to play out this way.
 In recent weeks, under its controlling owners, Rupert and Lachlan Murdoch, Fox News had gently inched away from Trump.
 It gave his speeches far less air time.
 It devoted fawning and extensive coverage to Florida Gov. Ron DeSantis, a likely rival for the Republican nomination for the presidency in 2024.

 Why?
 The House Select Committee investigating the Jan.
 6 attack on the Capitol has cast a particularly severe light on Trump's actions and inaction.
-And two multi-billion lawsuits are forcing the network to reckon with the lies about a stole election being peddled on its airwaves.
+Two multi-billion lawsuits are forcing the network to reckon with the lies about a stole election being peddled on its airwaves.
+(Fox has offered a full-throated defense invoking the First Amendment.)
 And Rupert Murdoch had never held Trump in high regard.
 It was always an alliance of convenice.

 Yet that alliance re-emerged with a vengeance last night.
 For the five hours after news of the search emerged, a roster of conservative Fox hosts led a march of outrage, often with guests even more outspoken that their hosts.